 - The service will recommend a therapy for you: The right therapy for you will depend on what problems you're experiencing and how severe they are.
 Therapies include but are not limited to cognitive behavioural therapy (CBT) for mental health conditions like stress, anxiety, depression, Obsessive Compulsive Disorder (OCD) and phobias (excessive and irrational fears).

 - Talking therapies are offered in different ways: This could include support using a self-help workbook, an online course, one to one session, in a group or a blend of some of these sessions.
-During the Covid-19 pandemic sessions are likely to be delivered by either phone or video-conference.
+Sessions may be delivered in person, by video, over the phone or as an online course.